orcasoc/maksoc/README.md

 # MakSoc

 ## Overview
 MakSoc is an innovative security operations center (SOC) solution that leverages the strength of leading open-source tools to provide robust protection for your digital assets.
-Our integrated approach ensures comprehensive defense against a wide range of cyber threats, making your systems and data more secure than ever before.
-Join us in the fight against cybercrime with MakSoc.